Alfy1080/eon/SETUP.md

 Before you begin, make sure you have:

 - **Home Assistant** version 2024.x or newer (requires `entry.runtime_data` pattern)
-- **Active E·ON Myline account** — with a working email and password on the E·ON Myline mobile app
+- **Active E-ON Myline account** — with a working email and password on the E-ON Myline mobile app
 - **Valid license** — from licensing-server.com/donate?ref=eonromania
 - **HACS** installed (optional, but recommended) — HACS instructions